-One must confront ultimately how as recently as the past twenty-five years in a country-which, when it vaunted its great values and its great moral traditions, spoke of itself as a country of ancient Christian culture, which was in fact the seat of the Holy Roman Empire for almost a millennium beginning with Charlemagne-it was possible for millions of Christians to sit by as spectators while millions of human beings, who were their brothers and sisters, the sons of Abraham according to the flesh, were carted out to their death in the most brutal, inhuman, uncivilized ways.
-And one must confront as one of the terrible facts of the history of this period the conversation that took place between Adolf Hitler and two bishops in April,
+One must confront ultimately how as recently as the past twentyfive years in a country--which, when it vaunted its great values and its great moral traditions, spoke of itself as a country of ancient Christian culture, which was in fact the seat of the Holy Roman Empire for almost a millennium beginning with Charlemagne--it was possible for millions of Christians to sit by as spectators while millions of human beings, who were their brothers and sisters, the sons of Abraham according to the flesh, were carted out to their death in the most brutal, inhuman, uncivilized ways.
+And one must confront as one of the terrible facts of the history of this period the conversation that took place between Adolf Hitler and two bishops in April, 1933, when they began raising questions about the German policy toward the Jews and Hitler said to them, as reported in the book, Hitler's Table-Talk, that he was simply completing what Christian teaching and preaching had been saying about the Jews for the better part of 1,900 years.

-3 See Jacob Chinitz, "Jews and Judaism in the Dictionary," Reconstructionist Magazine (June, 1963).

-1933, when they began raising questions about the German policy toward the Jews and Hitler said to them, as reported in the book, Hitler's Table-Talk, that he was simply completing what Christian teaching and preaching had been saying about the Jews for the better part of 1,900 years.
 "You should turn away from them as a pest and a plague of the human race," said St. John Chrysostom, and 1,500 years later thousands of his disciples implemented his teachings, literally.

 One must compel oneself to face these hard facts in our own time because there is a tendency to want to evade the reality of this problem, since in America both for Christians and Jews anti-Semitism is not much more than a social nuisance.
 It is not a serious problem of human deprivation, of human discomfort, or a clear and present danger.
-But to this very day in the city of Buenos Aires, for example, where 400,000 Jews live, Jewish merchants packing guns into their business places, synagogues Deing stored with armaments because in the past three or four years the Neo-Fascist, ultranationalist movement called the TACUARA, consisting entirely of young, well-to-do Catholic students, have been tramping through the streets of Buenos Aires spraying machine gun fire at synagogues and throwing bombs into Jewish businesses.
-In James 1963, The TACUARA apprehended a Jewish girl, Graciela Sirota, as she came home from the university in the evening, kidnapped her and carved a swastika in her breast.
-The chaplain of this TACUARA movement a Father Julio de Meinvielle, who has written a book called The Mystery of the Jew in History.
-Father Meinvielle has claimed that he bases his "ministry" to these students in the TACUARA movement on the fact that the tradition of St. John Chrysostom's views toward the Jews and Judaism and those who have repeated that tradition, represent the authentic view of the Church toward the Jewish people and y CAVS SINCE The gless of Vatican Council to Judaism. twenty
+But it was not too long ago that in the city of Buenos Aires, for example, where 400,000 Jews live, Jewish merchants were packing guns into their business places, synagogues were being stored with armaments because the Neo-Fascist, ultra-nationalilst movement called the TACUARA, consisting entirely of young well-to-do Catholic students, tramped through the streets of Buenos Aires spraying machine gun fire at synagogues and throwing bombs at Jewish businesses.
+The TACUARA apprehended a Jewish girl, Cracielal Sirota, as she came home from the university in the evening, kidnapped her and carved a swastika in her breast.
+The chaplain of this TACUARA movement was a Father Julio de Meinvielle, who has written a book called The Mystery of the Jew in History.
+Father Meinvielle has claimed that he bases his "ministry" to these students in the TACUARA movement on the fact that the tradition of St. John Chrysostom's views toward the Jews and Judaism and those who have repeated that tradition represent the authentic view of the Church toward the Jewish people and to Judaism.